ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 Consider the following aspects before starting the upgrade procedure.

-- Check if version upgrade is available for your deployment version by checking the deployment capability information via UI, API, CLI, or Terraform.
+- Check if version upgrade is available for your deployment version by checking the deployment capability information using UI, API, CLI, or Terraform.

-  Example: Looking up version upgrade information with CLI.
+  Example: looking up version upgrade information with CLI:

     ```bash
     ibmcloud cdb capability-show versions postgresql